-The Group regulation “Compensation standards” regulates the framework for the Group-wide compensation policy, in particular in regard to its alignment to risk management.
+The Group regulation “Compensation policy of the LLB Group” regulates the framework for the Group-wide compensation policy, in particular in regard to its alignment to risk management.
 It stipulates the basis, values and objectives and sets out the minimum requirements for the design of the compensation systems.
 In addition, it regulates Group-internal and Group-external reporting as well as related responsibilities.
-The Group regulation applies particularly to those persons who are identified as risk takers in a process that is carried out annually.
-To implement the Group regulation “Compensation standards” at Liechtensteinische Landesbank AG, the Board of Directors has also issued the separate regulation “Compensation standards” (revised on 1 February 2021).
+The Group regulation “Compensation policy of the LLB Group” applies particularly to those persons who are identified as risk takers in a process that is carried out annually.
+For its implementation at Liechtensteinische Landesbank AG, the Board of Directors has also issued the separate Group regulation “Compensation standards of LLB & BLL & ASM” (revised on 1 February 2022).

 As a company exempt from Art.
 12, Para.
 2 of the OaEC, Liechtensteinische Landesbank has not stipulated any regulations concerning compensation, participation and loans.
 The Group companies issue company-specific compensation guidelines that take into consideration the applicable (special) legal regulations.
 Deviations from the Group regulation are only permitted if they stem from prevailing law or special legal regulations.

 The compensation policy is in line with the business strategy as well as with the targets and values of the LLB Group and is based on the following principles: